serverpod/serverpod_docs/docs/05-concepts/05-database/06-relation-queries.md

   ),
 );
 ```

+The example above returns a company with all related employees included.

+### Nested includes

 The `includeList` method works slightly differently from a normal `include` and to include nested objects the `includes` field must be used.
 When including something on a list it means that every entry in the list will each have access to the nested object.